Before you start to shop for water filters for your home, you need to understand the science behind filter micron ratings.

 Nominal Micron Filters

-Nominal rated water filtration systems are those that can remove a lot of chemicals, such as chlorine and chloramine, as well as some kinds of particulate and impurities that affect taste and odor.
+Nominal rated water filtration systems are those that can remove a lot of chemicals, such as chlorine and its byproducts, as well as some kinds of particulates and impurities that affect taste and odor.
 Carbon filters are a popular example of nominal micron water filters.

 75 microns to 100 microns